Here are the symptoms of flurona and how to tell if you have it - NewsBreak

 The World Health Organization told Nexstar’s WJW on Monday that the frequency of influenza co-infection among COVID-19 positive patients is 0.4% in America.
 According to WHO, co-infections are not unusual when there is an intense transmission of pathogens in communities, such as COVID-19 and flu.

 The co-infection rate is much higher in Asia, WHO reports, with 4.5% of COVID-positive patients getting sick with influenza at the same time.
-Still, cases are appearing in the U.S. – California , Ohio , and South Carolina are among states that have confirmed cases.
+Still, cases are appearing in the U.S. – California , Ohio , and South Carolina are among states that have confirmed cases.‘Flurona,’ double infection of COVID and flu, has some health officials on edge

 While the name flurona is entering our vocabulary this week, it isn’t brand new.
 A man in New York tested positive for the flu and COVID-19 at the same time in late February 2020, The Atlantic reports .